 The Windows phone application can be based on pure XAML or it can leverage the power of any MVVM framework.
 I always prefer to use MVVM framework with any XAML based application because of many advantages such as easy data binding or event handling, robust design with better SoC (Separation of Concerns), better testability etc.

 MVVM framework popular options: MVVMLight (Easy and very lightweight, good for Phone), Prism (More comprehensive and good for desktop or Windows store apps).
+The recently released free MVVMLight has support for Windows Phone 8.
+MVVMLight has following advantages:

 - Very light weight (just around 50-60Kb in size)